 - Using an e-learning platform helps you save time.
 Instead of spending time travelling to and from an educational institution, you could invest it in more productive tasks.

 - Distance learning is cost-effective, making education accessible to a wider segment of people.
 When you learn online, you successfully avoid several types of expenses – such as travel, housing, meals – that you have to bear if you were to opt for in-person learning.
-Besides, the tuition fee for online courses tend to be lower because of the lower overheads – e.g. rent, electricity, staff salaries – needed to run them.
+Besides, the tuition fee for online courses tends to be lower because of the lower overheads – e.g. rent, electricity, staff salaries – needed to run them.

 - Compared to classroom learning, e-learning courses tend to offer more content, mainly because learners are able to take in more when they learn at their convenience.
 Such content is also updated regularly as it is in digital form.